 Allowing other aggregate shocks.
 In the main analysis, we study the case in which the only aggregate shocks are inflation shocks.
-Our main result, Theorem 1, can be extended to the case with other aggregate shocks (e.g., TFP shocks from changing aggregate productivity growth $\hat{g}t \equiv g_t - g^{ss}$ ).
-This case is analogous to the previous case in (17), where the first-order impact of TFP shocks on aggregate worker welfare is still given by wage erosion, which depend both on how TFP shocks impact inflation and how they impact aggregate conflict-induced (real) wages.
-Appendix C provides details.
+Our main result, Theorem 1, can be extended to the case with other aggregate shocks (e.g., TFP shocks from changing aggregate productivity growth $g_t$ ).
+As elaborated in Appendix C, the impact of aggregate shocks on aggregate worker welfare is still given by wage erosion where deviations from their steady-state values, still denoted by hats, are driven by both inflation and TFP shocks.
+Wage erosion-how aggregate shocks would impact the workers' real wages if workers' conflict decisions did not respond to aggregate shocks-now arises from both inflation and aggregate TFP shocks and is given by